cherylchao6/Ontario-Pre-Triage-Application-for-Healthcare-Facilities/codes/README.md

 Time& operator-= (const Time& D);
 ```

 This operator overloads the subtraction assignment `-=` for the `Time` class.
-It calculates the time difference between the current Time object and the Time object `D` passed as an argument.
+It calculates the time difference betIen the current Time object and the Time object `D` passed as an argument.
 Note that the difference can never be a negative value.
 If the result would be negative, it adds 24 hours (or 1440 minutes) to ensure the result is positive.
 Here are some examples:

 - `23:00 -= 9:00` results in `14:00`.
 - `18:00 -= 16:00` results in `2:00`.